elastic/beefheart/README.md

 ## Wishlist

-Beefheart tries to avoid overly complex abstractions, so if you want to contribute, please do!
+Beefheart tries to avoid overly complex abstractions, so if you're new to the language and are itching to try some Haskell, please do!
+Contributions are welcome.
 Here are some ideas:

 - [ ] Standardized bracket or json log formatting everywhere in the code (for example, picking out any simple printed output)